 Any new IANA governance mechanisms should not be excessively burdensome and should be fit for purpose.

-Support the open Internet: the changes should contribute to the open and interoperable Internet.
+Support the open Internet: the transition proposal should contribute to the open and interoperable Internet.

 Accountability and transparency: the service should be accountable and transparent.